 5811 Lake Washington Blvd.
 N.E., Kirkland, (425) 822-6111

 Rents canoes and kayaks on different parts of the east side of Lake Washington.

 Alki is a favorite local sandy beach in West Seattle.
-Warm air, cold water, great mountain and maritime views and a matchless place to admire Seattle skyline.
+Warm air, cold water, great mountain, and maritime views and a matchless place to admire the Seattle skyline.
 Stop in at Salty’s on Alki, a favorite local watering hole and restaurant with a great deck and killer views over the sound.

 Seattle takes its culture seriously.
 More than fifty theatres and performance spaces thrive around town, from the high-brow Seattle Opera House to downtown fringe theatres.